jondavgo/Munchking/README.md

 * Users can view their own posts and the posts of other people on the app in a "timeline".
 * Users can post their own images with text descriptions either from the camera.
 * Posts can be tapped on to have a more detailed view of the post.
-* Users can comment or like another user's post from the detailed view.
+* Users can comment another user's post from the detailed view.
 * Users have their own user page that lists their posts
 * Users can log off from inside their own user page
 * App has animated transitions between each screen

 **Optional Nice-to-have Stories**

-* Users can tap images in the detailed view to get a closer look at the image and use two fingers to zoom as they see fit.
 * Users can filter the posts on their screen by the games they are interested in
 * The app has a clean and succinct user interface
-* The posts the user previously viewed are persisted when the app is offline
-* User page also lists posts the user has liked
 * User page lists the perferred games of the user
 * User can post images they have saved instead of just from the camera
 * Users can view other people's user pages by clicking on their profile images
+* Users can view a map that contains the locations of other users
+* Users can add ratings to character posts
+* Users can choose to sort their home page by distance, top ratings, or date
+* Users can send friend requests to each other and filter their home page by either favorite games or friends

 ### 2. Screen Archetypes